merothh/dotfiles/README.md

 dotfiles
 ========

-mostly a bunch of configs that revolve around my i3-gaps setup
+mostly a bunch of configs that revolve around my dwm setup

 Usage